ghafarshahanalytics/About-Me/README.md

 # CONTACT

-Connect with me on Twitter (@GhafarShah9) and LinkedIn.
+Connnect with me on Twitter (@GhafarShah9) and LinkedIn.